AlexMG-05/AlexMG-05/README.md

 ## A more personal view about me 🔍
 - I'm interested in learning new things, specially those who improve my proffesional profile or quality of life.
 - I absolutely love travelling 🛫.
-I have visited +20 countries in 4 different continents and I'm looking forward to visiting many more.
+I have visited +20 countries across 4 different continents and I'm looking forward to visiting many more.
 - I enjoy having contact with people from various countries & backgrounds, as well as enriching my culture.
 - I am a sport lover.
 Whether it's in the gym lifting cold steel, hiking in the nature or going for a ride in a mountain bike.
 - I enjoy reading books for personal development & growth.